Nearly everything has changed in today’s digital world – including the most important duties of executive leaders in successful organizations.

 1) We are in the midst of a revolution

 The Digital Revolution is so named for a reason – nearly everything has changed.
-To ignore this unassailable fact is to actively refuse to evolve an organization to keep pace with the surrounding world.
-Further compounding the challenge of the revolution is that fact that it’s still happening.
+To ignore this fact is to actively refuse to evolve an organization to keep pace with the surrounding world.
+Further compounding the challenge of the revolution is the fact that it’s still happening.
 For example, Facebook algorithms change and the very tactic that works best one month can hurt your organization’s success the next.
 New technologies create new advertising efficiencies.

 Organizations increasingly need real experts.
 And organizations need executives to hire these experts and trust them.
 Executives and directors may benefit by realizing that – as awesome as they may be – it is unrealistic to think that they need to be more expert than the experts they’ve hired when it comes to today’s constantly-changing details.